Hi! I am Tianyi :)

 It is well known that classical generalization analysis doesn't work on deep neural nets without prohibitively strong assumptions.
 This work tries to develop an alternative: an empirically grounded model of reward generalization in RLHF that can derive formal generalization bounds while taking into account fine-grained information topologies.

-Reward Generalization in RLHF: A Topological Perspective
+Reward Generalization in RLHF: A Topological Perspective (accepted to ACL 2025 Findings)

-Tianyi Qiu†*, Fanzhi Zeng*, Jiaming Ji*, Dong Yan*, Kaile Wang, Jiayi Zhou, Han Yang, Juntao Dai, Xuehai Pan, Yaodong Yang (†Project lead, *Equal technical contribution)
+Tianyi Qiu†*, Fanzhi Zeng*, Jiaming Ji*, Dong Yan*, Kaile Wang, Jiayi Zhou, Han Yang, Juntao Dai, Xuehai Pan, Yaodong Yang (2025) (†Project lead, *Equal technical contribution)

 Project: Surveying the AI safety & alignment field

 Since early 2023 when the alignment field started to undergo rapid growth, there has not yet been a comprehensive review article surveying the field.
-Thus, we have conducted a review that aims to be as comprehensive as possible, all the while constructing a unified framework (the alignment cycle).
+We have thus conducted a review that aims to be as comprehensive as possible, all the while constructing a unified framework (the alignment cycle).
 We emphasize the alignment of both contemporary AI systems and more advanced systems that pose more serious risks.
 Since its publication, it has seen citation by important AI safety works from Dalrymple, Skalse, Bengio, Russell et al. and NIST, and has been featured in various high-profile venues in China and Singapore.

 I co-led this project.

-AI Alignment: A Comprehensive Survey
+AI Alignment: A Comprehensive Survey (preprint)

-Jiaming Ji*, Tianyi Qiu*, Boyuan Chen*, Borong Zhang*, Hantao Lou, Kaile Wang, Yawen Duan, Zhonghao He, Jiayi Zhou, Zhaowei Zhang, Fanzhi Zeng, Kwan Yee Ng, Juntao Dai, Xuehai Pan, Aidan O'Gara, Yingshan Lei, Hua Xu, Brian Tse, Jie Fu, Stephen McAleer, Yaodong Yang, Yizhou Wang, Song-Chun Zhu, Yike Guo, Wen Gao (*Equal contribution)
+Jiaming Ji*, Tianyi Qiu*, Boyuan Chen*, Borong Zhang*, Hantao Lou, Kaile Wang, Yawen Duan, Zhonghao He, Jiayi Zhou, Zhaowei Zhang, Fanzhi Zeng, Kwan Yee Ng, Juntao Dai, Xuehai Pan, Aidan O'Gara, Yingshan Lei, Hua Xu, Brian Tse, Jie Fu, Stephen McAleer, Yaodong Yang, Yizhou Wang, Song-Chun Zhu, Yike Guo, Wen Gao (2023) (*Equal contribution)

 Aug 2020: Won a gold medal in the Chinese National Olympiad in Informatics 2020